liferay/liferay-docs/user/articles/workflow/03-workflow-metrics-reports.markdown

 **Untracked**
 : Untracked items are items in the workflow process that aren't currently under the purview of a SLA.
-The can be in a task identified as a _Pause_ in the SLA, or perhaps outside the scope of the SAL entirely, if the SLA isn't defined for the entire process (Process Begins to Process Ends in the SAL Definition screen).
+The can be in a task identified as a _Pause_ in the SLA, or perhaps outside the scope of the SLA entirely, if the SLA isn't defined for the entire process (Process Begins to Process Ends in the SLA Definition screen).

 ### Filtering by Process Status and Completion Period